procedure2012/fangfangDiary/README.md

 # FangfangDiary
-I used a few simple text mining techniques to analyses Fangfang' Diary.
-The code is very ugly but it successfully finished its task! (ﾟ∀ﾟ)
+I use a few simple text mining techniques to analyses Fangfang' Diary.
+The code is ugly but it successfully finished its task! (ﾟ∀ﾟ)

 Here, I only give a simple result.
 For details, please check my [blog](https://procedure2012.com/2020/04/22/fangfang/).
 My friend gives a more straight view of the result [here](https://mp.weixin.qq.com/s/lcqfiISmZRWzyhWArmNwcQ).

-## Summarazation
+## Summary

-I abstracted the summarization of the whole diary and every single day using gensim.
-If you don't want to read the whole diary, you can find the summarization [here](https://github.com/procedure2012/fangfangDiary/blob/master/data/fangfangAbstract.txt).
+I extract a abstract of the whole diary and every single day using gensim.
+If you don't want to read the whole diary, you can find the abstracts [here](https://github.com/procedure2012/fangfangDiary/blob/master/data/fangfangAbstract.txt).

 ## LDA Topics

 I also used gensim to construct an LDA model and calculated the topic distribution on all media and Fangfang's diary.